alpaka-group/alpaka3/docs/source/tutorial/vector.rst

 ======

 The vectors ``Vec`` and ``CVec`` are among the most important objects you will use in *alpaka*.
-A vector is a tuple with a compile-time known number of components of the same type, similar to ``std::array``.
+A vector is a container with a compile-time known number of components of the same type, similar to ``std::array``.
-The number of components is called the number of dimensions ``dim``.
+The number of components is called ``dim``, as it is the dimensionality (number of dimensions) of the vector.
 As you can imagine, a vector is used to describe a multi-dimensional point or distance, e.g. to describe the extents of memory or to access a value in memory.
-The number of dimensions in *alpaka* is not limited.
+The number of dimensions of a vector in *alpaka* is not limited.

 ``Vec`` is a vector whose component values are stored at runtime, while ``CVec`` stores the components in the template signature, which allows compile-time information to be propagated to called functions and used there at compile time.
 A vector is designed for integral values, but using a vector with floating-point numbers also works.